AWestover/Parallel-Partition/README.md

 # Parallel-Partition
-And (almost) in-place parallel-partition using only exclusive read/write shared variables.
+An (almost) in-place parallel-partition using only exclusive read/write shared variables.

 See how-to-use.txt for more information.